-In this example it is supposed that $c{sell} = 1\%$, and $c{buy} = 0.5\%$.
-The maximum permitted amount of buying for each stock in each period, V is considered to be 1000, 2000 and 3000 in three run of model and results is discussed levels for buying of each stock in each period.
+In this example it is supposed that $c{sell} = 1\%$ , and $c{buy} = 0.5\%$ .
+The maximum permitted amount of buying for each stock in each period, V is considered to be 1000, 2000 and 3000 in three run of model and results is discussed.

+Table 1 demonstrates the details of the implementation of the proposed method with three maximum permitted levels for buying of each stock in each period.
 As we can observe, as the V increases, value of investor utility in final period, U, will increase too i.e. when V= 1000, objective of model, U = 6681.543, as it can be observed in table 1 when V increases to 2000, the U raises to 8629.844 and so on.
 This trend and correlation between V and U occurs because the value of V, indeed, controls the level of investor debts.
-Moreover in this numerical example it is supposed that $r \ge r_b^b$

-Table 1 demonstrates the details of the implementation of the proposed method with three maximum permitted

-$\geq r_t^l$, so under this assumption, whatever the investor capital go up, he will be more interested to invest in risky assets, i.e. when his limit in buying in each period decreases (V increases) he would like to adopt credit and provide capital to buy risky asset with higher rate of return and finally this strategy will led to a higher U in model objective, as it can be seen in table 1.
+Moreover in this numerical example it is supposed that $r \ge r_t^b$ capital go up, he will be more interested to invest in risky assets, i.e. when his limit in buying in each period decreases (V increases) he would like to adopt credit and provide capital to buy risky asset with higher rate of return and finally this strategy will led to a higher U in model objective, as it can be seen in table 1.

-Another observation in this example is that X_3^0 and X_4^0 values in table 1 are negative, it means that in spite of higher rate for borrowing than lending, in period 3 and 4, the investor encounters with dollar holdings shortage and he is required to use credit.
-Not that this observation shows that the investor charges higher rate for borrowing to gain higher benefit from buying risky assets
+$\geq r{t}^{l}$ , so under this assumption, whatever the investor of higher rate for borrowing than lending, in period 3 and 4, the investor encounters with dollar holdings shortage and he is required to use credit.
+Not that this observation shows that the investor charges higher rate for borrowing to gain higher benefit from buying risky assets.